qualiascript/cat-theory/sections/2_intuitionistic/04_local_ccc.md

 However, Heyting categories are not by themselves sufficient to be a full model of Intuitionistic Logic.
 We are lacking a suitable construction for representing subobjects.
 A subobject is the categorification of a subset, and it can be represented as a monomorphism.
 We seek a subobject classifier, a method of describing subobjects in the internal language of a category.
-If a Heyting algebra has a subobject classifier, it is an instance of a Topos.
+If a Heyting category has a subobject classifier, it is an instance of a Topos.
 Topos, plural Topoi, are a place to do mathematics in.
 They are what this entire guide has been building towards.